What Are an Insurance Agent's Legal Obligations?

-The producer has a duty to exercise reasonable care to place your insurance with a financially sound insurer.
-In some states, the producer has a duty to warn you if he or she learns that your insurer has become financially impaired.
+The producer must exercise reasonable care to place your insurance with a financially sound insurer.
+In some states, the producer must warn you if he or she learns that your insurer has become financially impaired.
 Likewise, the producer may have an obligation to notify you if he or she becomes aware that your policy is about to be canceled.

 Broker and Agent Fraud

 A majority of insurance agents and brokers are honest, hard-working professionals.
 Corrupt agents do exist.
 If you think your producer is acting dishonestly, you should report him or her to your state insurance department.

 Here are some signs that a producer may have committed insurance fraud:

 - The producer has collected a premium, but no policy has appeared.
 The producer may claim that he or she is retaining your policy for "safekeeping."

 - Your policy has been canceled mid-term, but you have not received a return premium, even though the insurer confirms it has issued a check.

 - The producer encourages you to submit fake or inaccurate information in the insurance application.